BlackSquirrelz/mac-triage/README.md

 This is an application in development to create, manage, analyse and report on macOS Digital Forensics and Incident Reponse Cases.
 It is a replacement for my previous tool NIDABA, since python is no longer natively installed on macOS Systems.
 Therefore porting, respectively newly creating an application in Swift.

+## Roadmap

+2023 - Learning Swift and macOS Development
+2024 - First Release

+## Requirements and Documentation

+Requirements are gathered in the [Requirements](Requirements.md) file.
+Documentation is done in the [Documentation](Documentation.md) file.

 ---

 ## Usecases

 The following usecase diagramm illustrates the intended usage of the application.